|Dr. Adina Paytan

 University of Massachusetts Boston

-Kelly is a PhD student in the Marine Science and Technology program at the University of Massachusetts – Boston.
-Her thesis focuses on using ocean color remote sensing sensors for water quality monitoring.
-For her proposed research project, Kelly will be working with Dr. Paul Hill at Dalhousie University to quantify river discharge from remote sensing platforms.
 Fluctuating river discharges are associated with climate change and other anthropogenic effects.
-Systematic measurements of river discharge are necessary for monitoring and managing river systems but gathering such in situ data at fine spatio-temporal scales can be logistically challenging and costly.
+Systematic, consistent measurements of river discharge are necessary for monitoring and managing river systems but gathering such in situ data at fine spatio-temporal scales can be logistically challenging and costly.
 Publicly available ocean color remote sensing imagery from high spatial resolution satellites can be used to monitor river systems.
 Thus, the goal of the proposed project is to evaluate remotely sensed proxies for river discharge using the Landsat 8 and Sentinel 2 satellites.
 The project objectives include: 1) compiling in situ and satellite datasets over the Connecticut River Estuary, 2) comparing Landsat 8 and Sentinel 2 reflectance in the red wavelengths with river discharge, and 3) comparing Landsat 8 and Sentinel 2 river widths to river discharge.
 The results from this work will help determine the applicability of remotely sensed proxies for river discharge estimation, and it will lay the groundwork for applying these proxies to other river systems.

 Catherine (Catrina) Nowakowski